 The Company recognized bonus to directors computed based on net income before the effect of the application of the equity method of accounting.
-Directors' bonus amounted to \$\mathbb{P}3.96\$ million in the first quarter of 2011 and none in the first quarter of 2010.
-The related unpaid amount included under the "Accounts payable and other current liabilities" account in the consolidated balance sheets amounted to \$\mathbb{P}4.43\$ million and \$\mathbb{P}0.47\$ million as of December 31, 2010 and 2009, respectively.
+Directors' bonus amounted to P8.01 million in the first semester of 2011 and none in the first semester of 2010.
+The related unpaid amount included under the "Accounts payable and other current liabilities" account in the consolidated balance sheets amounted to P8.01 million and P0.47 million as of June 30, 2011 and December 31, 2010, respectively.